 Cost

-Online marketing degrees typically cost less than traditional on-campus programmes, reducing the financial burden on students.
+Online marketing degrees typically cost less than traditional on-campus programmes, reducing students’ financial burden.
 This affordability makes education accessible to a wider range of individuals, regardless of their financial background.

 Condensed Learning

-Online marketing degree programmes allow the student to condense the learning process.
-This allows the student to earn the degree much faster.
-This is ideal for people who already have an existing career.
+Online marketing degree programmes allow students to condense the learning process and earn the degree much faster.
+This is ideal for people who already have a career.

 Learning quickly allows students to make a sideways move into a new role or industry without the need to lose their income for three years to gain a traditional marketing degree.